Richard Howell Gleaves

 Richard Howell Gleaves (July 4, 1819 – November 1907) was a lawyer, merchant, and politician who served as the 55th Lieutenant Governor of South Carolina from December 7, 1872 to December 14, 1876.
 He served under Governors Franklin J. Moses, Jr. and Daniel Henry Chamberlain.
-A Haitian-American of mixed ancestry, Gleaves was notable as one of the highest elected black Americans during the Reconstruction Era.
+A Haitian-American of mixed ancestry, Gleaves was one of the highest elected black Americans during the Reconstruction era.

-Biography
+Early life

+Richard Howell Gleaves was born free in Philadelphia to a Haitian father, who had immigrated earlier in the century following the Haitian Revolution, and an English mother.
+He was educated in Philadelphia as well as in New Orleans, where a relatively large free black community existed.